Lactation Resources for Employees

 For questions about using break time, call Employee Relations at 603-653-1570 or email employee.relations@hitchcock.org.

-For questions about the location of lactation rooms, contact the Lifestyle Improvement Program:
+For questions about the location of lactation rooms, contact the Lifestyle Improvement Program at 603-650-5950 or lifestyleimprovement@hitchcock.org.

-Employees seeking time away to express milk should work with their manager to identify a private place—other than a bathroom—to express breast milk.
+Employees seeking time away to express milk should work with their manager to identify a private place—other than a bathroom—that may be used to express milk.
 Managers and employees are encouraged to contact the Lifestyle Improvement Program for assistance with identifying an appropriate location.

 Planning for your lactation at work